Our Incredible, Unfathomable, Deteriorating Energy Grid

 That’s a bit of a head-scratcher for us now, but it’s true.
 And to be fair, we probably couldn’t fathom it either if not for the fact that a mind-bending network of poles and wires is all we know today.

-Phone lines today are commonly included on the and, altogether, this collection of poles and lines represents a truly remarkable human achievement.
+Phone lines today are commonly included on the same poles with electric lines and, altogether, this collection of poles and lines represents a truly remarkable human achievement.
 Few of us actually take the time to think about it but, in a time when nearly all human connection seems to have become virtual, it’s impressive that you can still trace a literal, physical connection from your home to the home of millions of others.

 Not surprisingly, a machine this vast took some time to build.
 The first electric power transmission in North America took place in 1889 between downtown Portland, Oregon and a generating station at Willamette Falls in Oregon City.6